kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 A `Processor + Exporter Pipeline` which contains the rest of the processors and the exporters.
 The metrics will be routed to the `k8sattribute Processor Pipeline` only if they are workload metrics.
 Otherwise, the metrics will bypass the `k8sattribute Processor Pipeline` and will be routed directly to the `Processor + Exporter Pipeline`.

-- <em>Pro</em>: Clean solution.
+- _Pro_: Clean solution.
 The non-workload metrics will never have the unwanted resource attributes set to any value.
 - <em>Con</em>: Complex setup.

 **Option 2: Setting unwanted resource attributes with dummy values**